testit-tms/adapters-python/testit-adapter-pytest/README.md

 Description of decorators:

-- `testit.workItemIds` - a method that links autotests with manual tests.
-Receives the array of manual tests' IDs
+- `testit.workItemId` - a method that links an autotest with a manual test.
+Receives a single globalId
+- `testit.workItemIds` - deprecated, use `testit.workItemId` instead
 - `testit.displayName` - internal autotest name (used in Test IT)
 - `testit.externalId` - unique internal autotest ID (used in Test IT)
 - `testit.title` - autotest name specified in the autotest card.
 If not specified, the name from the displayName method is used